Taking It Home

 - Evangelical preachers are a popular subject for feature films as well as documentaries.
 Common themes are the charismatic minister with a strong personality who fails to "walk the talk" in their personal life, and gets caught, or begins to question their beliefs.
 A good, older movie is Elmer Gantry (directed by Richard Brooks, 1960).
 In Leap of Faith (directed by Richard Pearce, 1992), Steve Martin plays a fake faith healer who confronts his own faith.
 In The Apostle (directed by and starring Robert Duvall, 1997, PG-13), a minister leaves his Texas town when his life is in crisis and becomes an evangelical radio preacher in Louisiana.
 The Eyes of Tammy Faye (directed by Fenton Bailey and Randy Barbato, 2000) is a tongue-in-cheek documentary of television evangelist Tammy Faye Baker.

 - Teenagers in the Evangelical movement are another popular movie topic.
-Watch the documentary Jesus Camp (2006) or The Lord's Boot Camp, a CBS television documentary about young people training to become Christian missionaries.
+Watch the documentary Jesus Camp (2006).
+The CBS program, 48 Hours, showed a documentary about young people training to become Christian missionaries, The Lord's Boot Camp; watch a short trailer on YouTube.
 The movie Saved (directed by Brian Dannelly, 2004, PG-13), with Mandy Moore and Macaulay Culkin, is a satire about a student at a Christian high school who gets pregnant.

 - T.D.
 Jakes is a well known African American evangelist.
 He is the pastor of Potter's House in Dallas, Texas, which has more than 30,000 members, and a bestselling author of spiritual support books.
 His ministry is broadcast on television and online, and he has written, produced, or endorsed several feature films with faith messages that feature African American artists.
 Two that are rated PG-13 are Not Easily Broken (directed by Bill Dukes, 2009) and Jumping the Broom (directed by Salim Akil, 2011).